rgreenblatt/ai_alignment_readings/pessimism.md

 - [Discussion with Eliezer Yudkowsky on AGI interventions](https://www.lesswrong.com/posts/CpvyhFy9WvCNsifkY/discussion-with-eliezer-yudkowsky-on-agi-interventions)
   The comments of decently high karma are all pretty important.
-I would probably read all of them and prioritize comments over reading discussion in full depth (but you need to at least skill discussion).
-They talk about possibility of formal verification and objections.
+I would probably read all of them and prioritize comments over reading discussion in full depth (but you need to at least skim discussion).
+The comments talk about possibility of formal verification and objections to the views of EY.
 - [follow up post: 'What would we do if alignment were futile?'](https://www.lesswrong.com/posts/Xv77XjuZEkjRsvkJp/what-would-we-do-if-alignment-were-futile)

 I am considerably less pessimistic.
 Maybe 10-40% chance of AI catastrophe which